jday001/ExampleAppGroup/README.md

+## App Groups Example ##

-This is an example project containing a very simple app in an App Group with an external settings app.
+This is an example project containing a very simple App Group with 2 apps.

 Both apps can share an `NSUserDefaults` database, referenced by `suiteName`, the app group name.